JessicaUppal/deep-learning/README.md

-##Charity Funding Predictor
+## Charity Funding Predictor

 ![Neural_Network](Resources/neutral_network.png)

 ## Background

 Used Tensorflow to create a binary classifier for the non-profit organisation Alphabet Soup.
 This uses a neural network model to predict whether funding applicants will be successful.
 A dataset of more than 34,000 organisations that received funding historically was used to create the features the algorithm uses to make predictions.
+Used Pandas and the Scikit-Learn’s `StandardScaler()`, to preprocess the dataset to compile, train, and evaluate the neural network model.

 ## Instructions

 ### Step 1: Preprocess the data

-Used Pandas and the Scikit-Learn’s `StandardScaler()`, to preprocess the dataset to compile, train, and evaluate the neural network model.

 ### Step 2: Preprossing the data
 1. charity_data.csv located in the [/Resources](Resources/) directory was read into a Pandas Dataframe
-  * What variable(s) are considered the target(s) for your model?
-  * What variable(s) are considered the feature(s) for your model?
-2. Drop the `EIN` and `NAME` columns.
-3. Determine the number of unique values for each column.
+3. The number of unique values for each column were determined.
-4. For those columns that have more than 10 unique values, determine the number of data points for each unique value.
+4. For those columns that had more than 10 unique values,  data points for each unique value were also determined
-6. Use the number of data points for each unique value to pick a cutoff point to bin "rare" categorical variables together in a new value, `Other`, and then check if the binning was successful.
+6. Using the number of data points for each unique value a cutoff point was chosen to bin "rare" categorical variables into a new value, `Other`
-7. Use `pd.get_dummies()` to encode categorical variables
+7.`pd.get_dummies()` was used to encode categorical variables

 ### Step 2: Compile, Train, and Evaluate the Model

-Using your knowledge of TensorFlow, you’ll design a neural network, or deep learning model, to create a binary classification model that can predict if an Alphabet Soup–funded organization will be successful based on the features in the dataset.
-You’ll need to think about how many inputs there are before determining the number of neurons and layers in your model.
-Once you’ve completed that step, you’ll compile, train, and evaluate your binary classification model to calculate the model’s loss and accuracy.
+Using TensorFlow a neural network model, was used to create a binary classification model that can predict if an Alphabet Soup–funded organisation will be successful based on the features in the dataset.

-1. Continue using the jupter notebook where you’ve already performed the preprocessing steps from Step 1.
-2. Create a neural network model by assigning the number of input features and nodes for each layer using Tensorflow Keras.
-3. Create the first hidden layer and choose an appropriate activation function.
-4. If necessary, add a second hidden layer with an appropriate activation function.
-5. Create an output layer with an appropriate activation function.
-6. Check the structure of the model.
-7. Compile and train the model.
-8. Create a callback that saves the model's weights every 5 epochs.
-9. Evaluate the model using the test data to determine the loss and accuracy.
+Needed to establish how many inputs there were, before determining the number of neurons and layers in the model.
+The model was evaluated using the test data to determine the loss and accuracy.
+The code is located in the [/Notebooks](Notebooks/) directory and is named Preprocessing_code.ipynb
-10. Save and export your results to an HDF5 file, and name it `AlphabetSoupCharity.h5`.
+The results were saved and exported to an HDF5 file, named `AlphabetSoupCharity.h5` located in the [/Resources](Resources/) directory.

 ### Step 3: Optimize the Model

-Using your knowledge of TensorFlow, optimize your model in order to achieve a target predictive accuracy higher than 75%.
-If you can't achieve an accuracy higher than 75%, you'll need to make at least three attempts to do so.

-Optimize your model in order to achieve a target predictive accuracy higher than 75% by using any or all of the following:
+The model was optimised in order to achieve a target predictive accuracy higher than 75%.
+The optimisation notebook is located in the [/Notebooks](Notebooks/) directory named AlphabetSoupCharity_Optimization.ipynb

-* Adjusting the input data to ensure that there are no variables or outliers that are causing confusion in the model, such as:
-  * Dropping more or fewer columns.
-  * Creating more bins for rare occurrences in columns.
-  * Increasing or decreasing the number of values for each bin.
-* Adding more neurons to a hidden layer.
-* Adding more hidden layers.
+Three attempts were made to achieve an accuracy of >75%:
-* Using different activation functions for the hidden layers.
+* Increased hidden layers
-* Adding or reducing the number of epochs to the training regimen.
+* Increased number of epochs

-**NOTE**: You will not lose points if your model does not achieve target performance, as long as you make three attempts at optimizing the model in your jupyter notebook.

-1. Create a new Jupyter Notebook file and name it `AlphabetSoupCharity_Optimzation.ipynb`.
-2. Import your dependencies, and read in the `charity_data.csv` to a Pandas DataFrame.
-3. Preprocess the dataset like you did in Step 1, taking into account any modifications to optimize the model.
-4. Design a neural network model, taking into account any modifications that will optimize the model to achieve higher than 75% accuracy.
-5. Save and export your results to an HDF5 file, and name it `AlphabetSoupCharity_Optimization.h5`.
+* Increased neurons in hidden layers

-### Step 4: Write a Report on the Neural Network Model
+### Step 4: Report on the Neural Network Model

-For this part of the Challenge, you’ll write a report on the performance of the deep learning model you created for AlphabetSoup.
+The report on the performance of the deep learning model is located in the main directory named Report.md.

-The report should contain the following:
+The report provides:

-1. **Overview** of the analysis: Explain the purpose of this analysis.

-2. **Results**: Using bulleted lists and images to support your answers, address the following questions.

-  * Data Preprocessing
-    * What variable(s) are considered the target(s) for your model?
-    * What variable(s) are considered to be the features for your model?
-    * What variable(s) are neither targets nor features, and should be removed from the input data?
+* An overview of the analysis
-  * Compiling, Training, and Evaluating the Model
+* Data preprocessing and the compiling and training of the model
-    * How many neurons, layers, and activation functions did you select for your neural network model, and why?
-    * Were you able to achieve the target model performance?
-    * What steps did you take to try and increase model performance?

-3. **Summary**: Summarize the overall results of the deep learning model.
-Include a recommendation for how a different model could solve this classification problem, and explain your recommendation.
+* Summary of overall results of the deep learning model, including a recommendation for how a different model could solve this classification problem, supported with an explanation